apache/skywalking-website/docs/events/README.md

 # SkyWalking Events

+## Welcome Jian Tan as a new PPMC.
+###### Jan 29th, 2019
+Based on his contributions to the project, he has been accepted as SkyWalking PPMC.
+Welcome aboard.

 ## Release Apache SkyWalking APM 6.0.0-GA
 ###### Jan 29th, 2019
 6.0.0-GA release.
 Go to [downloads](/downloads) page to find release tars.